cocos2d-x/cocos-utils/README.md

 ```

 ## Visit dev version
-* Be sure that your project has bean published in a webserver, then visit `serverhost:prot/index.html`
+* Be sure that your project has been published in a webserver, then visit `serverhost:prot/index.html`

 ## Publishing
 cd to the path of `helloworld`, then type: